rust-lang/rfcs/text/0000-target-tier-policy.md

 - Tier 3 targets must use naming consistent with any existing targets; for instance, a target for the same CPU or OS as an existing Rust target should use the same name for that CPU or OS.
-Targets should normally use the same names as used elsewhere in the broader ecosystem beyond Rust (such as in other toolchains), unless they have a very good reason to diverge.
+Targets should normally use the same names and naming conventions as used elsewhere in the broader ecosystem beyond Rust (such as in other toolchains), unless they have a very good reason to diverge.
 - Tier 3 targets may have unusual requirements to build or use, but must not create legal issues for the Rust project or for developers who work on those targets.